lukeify/notes/PiHole on UniFi OS 3.md

     ```

 7. Create a `mv-br2.network` file within the `etc/systemd/network` directory _inside your container_.
-    I have chosen to name of this network (`mv-br2`) to use the same integer as my VLAN for consistency.
+    I have chosen the name of this network (`mv-br2`) to use the same integer as my VLAN for consistency.

     ```shell
     cd /data/custom/machines/pihole/etc/systemd/network